StevenRCE0/Monterey-icons-for-Catalina/README.md

-# Big Sur icons for Catalina
+# Monterey icons for Catalina

+## 🚧 This tool is under construction, and there's no estimated time of completion. 🚧

+## TO DO LIST

+- [ ] Update icons to macOS Monterey version
+- [ ] Backup and restore functionality
+- [ ] Fix the funny calendar icon in Dock

-macOS Big Sur icons for macOS Catalina (auto-apply script)
+macOS Monterey icons for macOS Catalina (auto-apply script)

 ## Warning